jhansimenda/Smart-Automatic-Irrigation-Control-System/README.md

 2. Upload `irrigation.ino` to the Arduino board.
 3. Open Serial Monitor and observe sensor values.
 4. Adjust the threshold for best performance.
-5. Your smart irrigation system is now ready to use 🌿
+5. Your smart irrigation system is now ready to use

+---

+##  Future Enhancements

+- LCD display for live moisture readings
+- WiFi / IoT based monitoring
+- Mobile app integration
+- Weather-based irrigation
+- Solar powered operation